Saluki

 Dina and Rosa, International Champions

-Photo courtesy of: ©Tazillah/Desierto Belleza Kennel
+Photo credit: ©Tazillah/Desierto Belleza Kennel

-Health Concerns:
+Health Issues

-• Bloat — As with many large breeds and any deep-chested dog, the occurrence of Bloat or Gastric Torsion is a real possibility in the Saluki.
+• Bloat — As with any deep-chested dog, the occurrence of Bloat or Gastric Torsion is a real possibility in the Borzoi.
 If you are not familiar with this condition, it is absolutely necessary to learn about it and know the symptoms — This is a real emergency and a life threatening condition that requires immediate Veterinary attention.
-See Gastric Dilatation Volvulus (GDV) — Bloat in the Health and Nutrition section of Canada's Guide to Dogs for more information and First Aid for Bloat for an article describing some of the things you can do if you are faced with this situation.
+See Gastric Dilatation Volvulus (GDV) – Bloat in the Health and Nutrition section of Canada’s Guide to Dogs for more information and First Aid for Bloat for an article describing some of the things you can do if you are faced with this situation.

 Additional Health Resources:

-Training Resources:
+Training Resources

-• Training — For information on training your Saluki, see this growing section of Canada's Guide to Dogs for tips, articles, as well as listings of training centres across Canada.
+• Training — For training information, see this growing section of the Canada’s Guide to Dogs website for tips, articles, as well as listings of training centres across Canada.

-Additional Information:
+Additional Information

-• Lure Coursing Information
+• Lure Coursing

 • Whippets and Other Sighthounds — A very informative website dedicated to Sighthounds explaining why a Sighthound thinks and acts differently from other breeds of dogs.

-Back to Breed Listing >>
+Breed Listing